On this page

 Domestic spend

-- $15.9 billion in total domestic spend in regional Victoria (including day trip and overnight), down 2% on the year ending June 2023.
+- $15.5 billion in total domestic spend in regional Victoria (including daytrip and overnight), down 4% on the year ending September 2023.

 Domestic visitors

-Explore data on how many Australians visit Victoria's regions, how much they spend and how long they stay.
+Explore data on visitors to/within Victoria's regions including how much they spend and how long they stay.

 Find out more at Tourism Research Australia.